Chemistry

 Master of Science in Chemistry Goals

-1. Graduates will attain a broad knowledge in their focus area of chemistry.
+1. Graduates will build deep knowledge of their focus area of chemistry.

 2. Graduates will conduct novel research in chemistry.